ibm-cloud-docs/cis/cli/cli-glb.md

    --pool-healthy    If true, filter events where the pool status is healthy, if false, filter events where the pool status is unhealthy.
                      Default value is `true`,  valid values are `true` and `false`.

-   -i, --instance    Instance name.
+   `-i, --instance INSTANCE_NAME`    Instance name.
 If not set, the context instance specified by `ibmcloudcis instance-set` is used.

-   -o, --output      Output the result as JSON style to a file.
+   `--output FORMAT`      Output the result as JSON style to a file.
 If not set, outputs the result to terminal.

-**Output Table Columns**

-   * Date(UTC)
-   * Origin Health
-   * Affected Origin
-   * Event Description
-   * Pool Health
-   * Pool Name